 For my part, I don't, and proudly so.
 I acknowledge my white privilege and try to be aware of all that comes with it — which is why I mark the box as "caucasian," for one thing — but I identify as ethnically Jewish, and that means something very different, if intangible to me.

 Percentages aside, the man is profoundly sweet, impossibly stubborn, intellectually ravenous, sexually attentive, and curiously argumentative.
 If that's not a Jewish man, well then, I don't know what is.

-It means that sometimes, Jesse and I will play with words in a way that reminds me of our grandfathers.
+It means that sometimes, Jacob and I will play with words in a way that reminds me of our grandfathers.
 It means that when we argue, we gesture wildly and feel closer.
 It means that our hair gets extra curly when it's humid out, and that neither of us are particularly photogenic.
 These are not inherently Jewish qualities, and yet when I feel us expressing them together, I feel distinctly of my tribe.

-I also know that Jesse's deeply proud of who he is, and that should we have children, they will be taught all about contemporary Jewish literature and history by their father, even if he doesn't go to temple.
+I also know that Jacob's deeply proud of who he is, and that should we have children, they will be taught all about contemporary Jewish literature and history by their father, even if he doesn't go to temple.
 Percentages aside, the man is profoundly sweet, impossibly stubborn, intellectually ravenous, sexually attentive, and curiously argumentative.
 If that's not a Jewish man, well then, I don't know what is.